- Art & Events

-Despite the slight increase in range at Redgrave and Lopham Fen since 2006 it has become clear that both of these targets will have to be met by deliberate translocation to new sites - both within the Redgrave and Lopham Fen nature reserve complex and more widely in both East Anglia and Southern England.
-Research evidence (i) that D. plantarius has a low propensity to disperse (Pearson 2008) and (ii) that there has been a significant decline in genetic diversity in the Redgrave and Lopham Fen population since 1992, suggests that establishment of new populations is likely to be essential to ensure the long-term future of this species in the UK.
-Natural England, the lead organisation for the Action Plan for this species, committed themselves to a translocation programme if it could be established that it could satisfactorily meet the criteria for translocation laid down in guidelines produced by the IUCN, JNCC and Invertebrate Link.
+Despite an increase in range at Redgrave and Lopham Fen since 2006 it become clear that both of these targets would have to be met by deliberate translocation to new sites - both within the Redgrave and Lopham Fen nature reserve complex and more widely in both East Anglia and Southern England.
+Research evidence (i) that D. plantarius has a low propensity to disperse (Pearson 2008) and (ii) that there had been a significant decline in genetic diversity in the Redgrave and Lopham Fen population since 1992, suggested that establishment of new populations was likely to be essential to ensure the long-term future of this species in the UK.
+Natural England, the lead organisation for the Action Plan for this species, in consultation with the project Steering Group (Suffolk and Sussex Wildlife Trusts, the Broads Authority, RSPB, the British Arachnological Society, Buglife and Nottingham University), committed to a translocation programme if it could be established that it could satisfactorily meet the criteria for translocation laid down in guidelines produced by the IUCN, JNCC and Invertebrate Link.

 Preparation for the translocation programme

 Over the same period, techniques for rearing newly-hatched D. plantarius in captivity were tested at the John Innes Centre Insectory, Norwich.
-Because the D. plantarius population at Redgrave and Lopham fen is so small, removal of spiders for translocation is not viable.
-However, this work, and subsequent captive rearing trials, has shown that capture of adults females with egg sacs, and rearing of their progeny for the first few months of life, can achieve very high survival rates over a period when survival in the wild is almost certainly very low.
-The source population can than be reinforced at the same time as a new population is established, by the release of both a proportion of the reared spiderlings and of the captive adult females when they produce second broods.
-Successful production of second broods in the wild is rare in the Redgrave and Lopham Fen population but much commoner amongst captive females.
-Return of the females to the wild just after their brood emerges from the egg sac decreases the probability of both mother and egg sac succumbing to predation.
+Because the D. plantarius population at Redgrave and Lopham fen was so small, removal of spiders for translocation was not considered to be a viable option.
+However, this work, and subsequent captive rearing trials, showed that capture of adults females with egg sacs, and rearing of their progeny for the first few months of life, yeilds survival rates often in excess of 90% over a period when survival in the wild is almost certainly very low.
+This meant that the source population could be reinforced at the same time as a new population is established, by the release of both a proportion of the reared spiderlings and of the captive adult females when they produce second broods.
+Successful production of second broods in the wild is uncommon in the Redgrave and Lopham Fen population but much commoner amongst captive females.
+Return of the females to the wild just after their brood emerged from the egg sac decreased the probability of both mother and egg sac succumbing to predation.

-In spring 2010 a Steering Group convened by Natural England reviewed the case for translocation and concluded that translocations of D. plantarius should go ahead in England subject to establishing the most appropriate provenance of stock for new populations.
-As yet, there is no translocation programme in Wales, where CCW wish to undertake more survey work before making any decision on whether translocation is necessary or appropriate.
+In spring the project Steering Group reviewed the case for translocation and concluded that translocations of D. plantarius should go ahead in England subject to establishing the most appropriate provenance of stock for new populations.
+As yet, there is no translocation programme in Wales, where NRW (then CCW) wish to undertake more survey work before making any decision on whether translocation is necessary or appropriate.

 Translocations in 2010

 Because of this positive result, all of the spiderlings produced by this experiment were used to establish the UK's first new populations of this species, in October 2010.
-The Steering Group for the project approved release of both the hybrid spiderlings, and those of Pevensey Levels origin, at the Suffolk Wildlife Trust's Castle Marshes reserve.
-This internationally important area of grazing marshes is on the River Waveney, downstream from Redgrave and Lopham Fen at the source of the river.
+The Steering Group for the project approved release of both the between population crosses, and the spiderlings of Pevensey Levels and Redgrave & Lopham Fen origin, at the Suffolk Wildlife Trust's Castle Marshes reserve.
+This internationally important area of grazing marshes is on the River Waveney, downstream from Redgrave & Lopham Fen at the source of the river.
 It is highly likely that this species occurred in this area in the past but was lost when the quality of the ditches was degraded by conversion of the marshes to arable agriculture.
 The ditches have now been restored and support a rich assemblage of invertebrates and plants, very similar to those on the Pevensey Levels, the spider's stronghold on the south coast of England.
 The area is, in many respects, very much more similar to the Pevensey Levels than to Redgrave and Lopham Fen.

 Spider-rearing in a Suffolk kitchen....